 Retailer surveys conducted by claim center staff are totaled for the number of completed surveys for each quarter.
 A complete survey is one that contains useable information, either responses to survey questions or observations made by claim center staff.

+Data Limitations:

-The surveying process is a voluntary one for the retailers.
+The survey process is a voluntary for the retailers.

+Calculation Type: Cumulative

+New Measure: Revised

 Strategy A.1.3.
 Marketing and Promotions

 Efficiency Measure A.1.3.a: Average Cost per Survey Issued

+Short Definition:

 This performance measure provides the cost incurred in producing, distributing, and analyzing surveys to Lottery retailers.

-It demonstrates the Texas Lottery Commission's intent to solicit meaningful feedback from retailers in a cost-effective manner.
+Purpose/Importance: It demonstrates the Texas Lottery Commission's intent to solicit meaningful feedback from retailers in a cost-effective manner.
+Source/Collection of Data:

 Retailers are surveyed by claim center staff.
-Surveys are processed and results tabulated by the University of Texas' (UT's) Organizational Excellence Group, which provides results to the Lottery's Research section.
-The resulting data are compiled and maintained by the Lottery's Research Coordinator.
+Surveys are processed and the results tabulated by the University of Texas' (UT's) Organizational Excellence Group, which provides results to the Lottery's Retailer Services Department.
+The resulting data are compiled and maintained by the Lottery's Retailer Services.
 Newsletter surveys are composed and included in retailer newsletters that are distributed by the Texas Lottery Commission.
+Method of Calculation:

 Cost per survey issued is determined by taking the total dollar amount incurred for conducting retailer surveys during the course of the quarter and dividing that amount by the number of surveys distributed for retailer response during that same period.
-The cost per survey is calculated by summing the claim center administration cost, claim center travel cost, Research administration cost, data tabulation cost and printing cost (retailer and newsletter surveys) and dividing by the number of surveys issued.
+The cost per survey is calculated by summing the claim center administration cost, claim center travel cost, Retailer Services administration cost, data tabulation cost and printing cost (retailer and newsletter surveys) and dividing by the number of surveys issued.
+Data Limitations:

 Costs may vary due to changes in salaries, travel, printing, and the distribution schedule of retailer newsletters.

+Calculation Type: Non-cumulative

+New Measure: Revised

+Strategy A.1.4.
+Security

 Output Measure A.1.4.a: Number of Lottery Investigations Initiated

+Short Definition:

 This measure reports the total number of administrative and criminal lottery investigations initiated by the Enforcement Division during the quarter.

+Purpose/Importance:

 This is important because it serves as an accurate measure of the total number of investigations initiated, which in turn provides key information regarding resource allocation.

+Source/Collection of Data:

 The opening dates of an investigation are recorded on the Compliance Activity Monitoring Program (CAMP) case management tracking system.
 Only those investigations opened within the quarter are reported in this measure.
+Method of Calculation:

 This measure is calculated by recording the number of investigations initiated within the quarter and dividing that number into the projected investigations for the year.
 Dates are recorded in the Compliance Activity Monitoring Process (CAMP) case management tracking system in the Enforcement Division.

+Data Limitations:

 Lottery priorities and other mandates may directly impact the initiation of some investigations.

+Calculation Type: Cumulative

+New Measure: No

+Strategy A.1.4.
+Security

 Output Measure A.1.4.b: Number of Lottery Investigations Completed

+Short Definition:

 This measure reports the number of lottery investigations that are completed by the Enforcement Division.
 Lottery investigations include but are not limited to external complaints received from the public and referred by the Lottery Operations Division, referrals received internally on questionable lottery claims, or investigations referred by the agency.
+Purpose/Importance: This measure allows the Enforcement Division the ability to identify problem areas based on lottery investigations completed.
+This measure provides the Enforcement Division specific data to help identify patterns of activity, develop pro-active measures and or allocate staffing and resources appropriately.
+Source/Collection of Data: